sebasmonia/anyconnect/README.md

 `M-x`...

 - `anyconnect-connect`: You will go through you configured steps, get a message for connection success/failure.
-You can also add to your bindings `(anyconnect-connect "Host Name")` to skip mthe host name selection menu, and jump straight to the connection steps.

 - `anyconnect-status`: Will show you the current VPN status, and if needed refresh the mode line.
 Use prefix arg to invoke `vpncli` instead of relying on the internal state, in case you had a network hiccup, etc.